 Global Momentum, Local Challenges, and Other AI Future Trends

 Public and government engagement with AI is getting bigger.
 According to Stanford’s 2025 AI Index Report, in countries like China (83%), Indonesia (80%), and Thailand (77%), most people already see AI products and services as more beneficial than harmful.
-While skepticism remains in places like the U.S. (39%) and Canada (40%), sentiment is changing: Optimism has grown significantly across Germany, France, Great Britain, and others since 2022.
+While skepticism remains in places like the U.S. (39%) and Canada (40%), sentiment is changing.
+Optimism has grown significantly across Germany, France, Great Britain, and other countries since 2022, and this trend continues into 2026.

 The direction is clear: AI is moving from hype to infrastructure.